rarmijob/HoroscopeFun/README.md

 ## Credits

-- **Idea Inspiration and Resources**: The idea for this project was inspired by the repository [ArisGuimera/Android-Expert-Intermedio](https://github.com/ArisGuimera/Android-Expert-Intermedio).
+- **Idea Inspiration and Resources**: The idea for this project was take from the repository [ArisGuimera/Android-Expert-Intermedio](https://github.com/ArisGuimera/Android-Expert-Intermedio).
 - **Result Handling Approach**: The approach for handling results was influenced by [philipplackner/CleanErrorHandling](https://github.com/philipplackner/CleanErrorHandling).

 Feel free to explore the code, contribute, and have fun with HoroscopeFun!